Charlotte Perriand: Work with Le Corbusier 1927–1937

 At Le Corbusier's studio she was in charge of their interiors work and promoting their designs through a series of exhibitions.
 Perriand described the work as being highly collaborative between Le Corbusier, Pierre Jeanneret (his cousin) and herself; they were "three fingers on one hand."

 In 1928 she designed three chairs from Corbusier's principles that the chair was a "machine for sitting," and that each of the three would accommodate different positions for different tasks.
-At Corbusier's request, a chair was made for conversation: the B301 sling back chair; another for relaxation: the LC2 Grand Comfort chair; and the last for sleeping: the B306 chaise longue.
+At Corbusier's request, a chair was made for conversation: the B301 sling back chair; another for relaxation: the LC2 Grand Confort chair; and the last for sleeping: the B306 chaise longue.
 The chairs had tubular steel frames.
 In the prototype models, the steel was painted; in production the steel tubes were nickel- or chromium-plated.

 In the 1930s Perriand's focus became more egalitarian and populist.
 Along with designing furniture and living spaces she was also involved with many leftist organizations, such as the Association des Écrivains et Artistes Révolutionnaires and Maison de la Culture.
 She also collaborated with the "Jeunes" in 1937 and helped to found the "Union des Artistes Modernes".
 In her designs from that period, rather than using chrome, which proved to be expensive, she began to use traditional materials such as wood and cane, which were more affordable.
 She also used some handcrafted techniques which she displayed at the 1935 Brussels International Exposition.
 Many of her designs from this period were inspired from the vernacular furniture of Savoie, where her paternal grandparents lived — a place she visited often as a child.

 After working with Le Corbusier for a decade she "stepped out of his shadow into a successful career of her own."